-(1) Major businesses (as of March 31, 2019)
+(1) Major businesses (as of March 31, 2020)

-The MegaChips Group is comprised of the Company (MegaChips Corporation) and 8 subsidiaries and provides total solutions from design and development up to production of LSI and MEMS timing devices, leveraging its original analog/digital/MEMS technology.
+The MegaChips Group is comprised of the Company (MegaChips Corporation) and 9 subsidiaries and provides total solutions from design and development up to production of LSI and MEMS timing devices, leveraging its original analog/digital/MEMS technology.

-The main products are LSI for entertainment equipment such as game consoles, image processing LSI for digital cameras, timing controller LSI for liquid crystal panels, Smart Connectivity LSI (DisplayPort), MEMS timing devices, and video monitoring system equipment for security.
+Major products include LSIs for game consoles and other entertainment devices, image processing LSIs for digital cameras and other products, LSIs for office equipment, analog front-end LSIs for wired communications, and LSIs for liquid crystal display panels as well as MEMS timing devices.
 The products are designed and developed by the Company and its subsidiaries, are manufactured by outsourcing to large offshore foundries and domestic and foreign manufacturers, and sold by the Company and its subsidiaries.

-(2) Major business locations (as of March 31, 2019)
+(2) Major business locations (as of March 31, 2020)